zephinzer/godev/README.md

 Specifies the directory for GoDev to watch for changes recursively in.

 Default: Current working directory

+##### `--env`
+Specifies an environment variable to be passed into commands.

+Use multiple of these to specify multiple environment variables.

+Usage: `godev --env ENV=production --env HTTP_PROXY=http://localhost:1111`

 ##### `--exec`
 Specifies a single execution group.
 Commands specified in an execution group run in parallel.